VISION AND MISSION

-Christy is a sophomore at FGCU majoring in Biology with a Pre-Professional concentration.
+Christy is a Senior at FGCU majoring in Biology with a Pre-Professional concentration.
 On campus, she also serves as Vice-President of the Asian American Student Union, which she co-founded last year.
 She has also been active in Dr. Lyndsay Rhodes' research lab where she studies essential oils and their roles as anti-cancer treatments in breast cancer cells.
 She ultimately plans to pursue dental school upon graduating with her B.S. in Biology .
-She is so excited for a great year with CRP to educate our community and all of our new members.